Sh1vam/javes-3.0/README.md

 also .updt ahd .updt now are command of new updater also many new modules it can install many modules from external sources
-The Best Feature Ith has Is It  can send """ SQL HELPERS """ No Other Bot Has This Feature Now It Also Has "Helper Sender"
+It  can send """ SQL HELPERS """
+Now It Also Has "Helper Sender"
-MANY Friends Helped Me i.e MY DC TEAM
+MANY Friends Helped Me i.e DC TEAM

 Now The biggest issue of !img command is setteled by !pick querry;no of picks u want